1930s/memory-game/README.md

 # Udacity FEND project: Memory Game

-Third project in the Google-Udacity Scholarship 2018.
+The third project in the Google-Udacity Scholarship 2018.

 A card matching game (also known as concentration).